Lorena Simpson: Career

 At the age of 17, Lorena started her career as a professional dancer.
 She performed on several television productions, commercials, movies and also tours with other artists including the Brazilian singer Kelly Key.
 Lorena was handpicked by the renowned talent manager Marlene Mattos for Kelly’s tour.

 In 2008, with years of experience in the entertainment industry as a dancer, she started her singing career with the release of her first single "Feel da Funk" produced by Mr. Jam.
 In the same year, in collaboration with DJ and producer Filipe Guerra, she released the songs "Can't Stop Loving You" and "Brand New Day”.
 Those hits were responsible for establishing her in the Brazilian electronic music scene and making Lorena Simpson's name a national brand.

 In 2010, Lorena’s music was playing in countries around the world.
 Her tours went all over Brazil and 7 other countries, including Panama, Chile, the United States, and Europe.
 She was among the five most played artists in Mexico that year, while also being nominated as "Ambassador of Gender Equality" in the country.
 In 2013, she released her first EP " Lorena Simpson" consisting of four tracks.
 The song "This Moment" was the first release produced by Yinon Yahel, known for working with great artists like Offer Nissim, Jennifer Lopez and Madonna.

 Due to the success of her shows, the artist began to receive invitations to collaborate with other artists on the rise at the time, such as Anitta, Pabllo Vittar, Lexa and Ludmilla.

 In 2014, she recreated Britney Spears' 2003 MTV Video Music Awards performance of the song "I'm a Slave 4 U" together with singer Anitta during the Chá da Alice event in Rio de Janeiro causing a lot attention from the press.

 Completing 10 years of career in the electronic scene, several awards and more than 600 shows around the world, Lorena decided to make changes including adding songs in Portuguese to her repertoire.
 Her first single in Portuguese was " Eu Quero Mais" in 2018.

 In 2020, Lorena released the song "Chama Que Vem", written by Vitão, which has influences of sounds and rhythms of the Amazonian indigenous and folk culture.
 The music video was shot in her hometown of Manaus, which is located in the center of the Amazon rainforest.
 Also in 2020, Lorena was invited to be featured on Pablo Vittar's new album "Deluxe111”, with the official remix of the song "Flash Pose”.
 The song being one of the most heard tracks on the album.

-Lorena Simpson is an artist who continues to amaze audiences with her authenticity and international level of performance.
-She is also a big supporter of LGBT causes and for more visibility of the art and culture of state of Amazonas.
+Lorena Simpson is a supporter of LGBTQ+ causes and for more visibility of the art and culture of state of Amazonas.